-Building Your Own Cloud Storage for Your Business: German SaaS solutions review
+Your Own Cloud Storage for Your Business: Top 5 Solutions

 When it comes to working in their own business cloud, businesses have their own specific needs.
 In this article, we look at some of the key considerations for a business cloud.
-We also recommend cloud solutions that fit your needs.
+We also recommend 5 cloud solutions that solve enterprise-level tasks.
 These offerings focus on file synchronisation, i.e. cloud storage.
+Any of these solutions can be installed on SIM-Networks servers and clouds: we offer corporate platforms of any scale.

 Looking for a solution for your home?
 Then find out more with our guide to your own cloud guide for your own cloud.

-The first thing to clarify about the Business Cloud is its definition.
+The first thing to clarify about the Business Cloud, or a corporate cloud, is its definition.

 When people talk about cloud storage, they usually mean external storage with advanced features.
 The focus is not on applications and computing power, but on storage capacity.
 You always get as much storage as you need without having to run another server.
 The provider takes care of organising the units for you.